Magento 2 on Kubernetes – how do I do that?

 • (optional but recommended) make

 Once the cluster and the tools are in place, we can start deploying Magento.
-You'll find all necessary files in our Magento 2 on Kubernetes GitHub repository.
+You'll find all necessary files in our Magento 2 on Kubernetes repository on GitHub.

 Let’s go through the deployment process step by step.